Jon Heder drew all of the drawings in the movie except the unicorn.

 Word of God: According to the DVD Commentary, the woman riding her bike to Uncle Rico's van at the end is supposed to be his ex (the credits identify her only as "Woman on Bike"), and their break-up is the biggest reason why he seems so unhinged.

-Many of the events are also from the directors' own life, such as the cow shooting scene, the "Happy Hands" club, the "I like your sleeves" line...
+Write What You Know: Jared and Jerusha Hess are from a small Mormon community in Idaho, and many of the events are from their own life, such as the cow shooting scene, the "Happy Hands" club, the brothers slapping each other, the "I like your sleeves" line...

 Executive Meddling: The entire reason the series exists.
 It was created solely as filler for when Family Guy was in its off-season.
 Not surprisingly, the ratings weren't good enough to justify a second season.